alfiejfs/glower/README.md

 # glower
-A quick tool made tool for allowing players to glow a colour of their choice in Minecraft
+A quick tool made tool for allowing players to glow a color of their choice in Minecraft

 ![Glowing example](https://i.imgur.com/3Yv6RPK.png)